Adult Orthopedics, Pediatric Adolescent and Pediatric Orthopedics Houston, TX

 While many orthopedic offices specialize in pediatric or adult treatments, adolescents may be considered a distinct group on their own.
 Teens straddle a middle ground between children and adults, sharing characteristics of both groups.
 While they are better able to articulate pain and symptoms, their bones, joints, ligaments, and tendons are often still growing and forming, meaning that injuries and diseases may present differently than in adults or even in children.

-An adolescent orthopedist can treat:
+A pediatric adolescent orthopedist can treat:

 - Broken bones and fractures (the most common adolescent injuries)